anushkaaa1/pwassignment4/README.md

 # pwassignment4
-It is a  fourth assignment from pwskills regarding python.
+It is a  fourth assignment from pwskills.
+This assignment is related to list.